-40.14(1) A designated benchmark administrator must engage a public accountant to provide a limited assurance report on compliance or a reasonable assurance report on compliance, in respect of each designated commodity benchmark it administers, regarding the designated benchmark administrator1/2's

-- (a) compliance with subsection 5(1) and sections 11 to 13, $\underline{40.3}$, $\underline{40.4}$, $\underline{40.5}$, $\underline{40.6}$, $\underline{40.7}$, $\underline{40.8}$, and $\underline{40.1040.9}$ to $\underline{40.1340.12}$, and - (b) following of the methodology applicable to the designated commodity benchmark. - A designated benchmark administrator must ensure an engagement referred to in subsection (1) occurs once-in every 12-month period months. - (3) A designated benchmark administrator must, within 10 days of the receipt of a report provided for in subsection (1), publish the report and deliver a copy of the report to the regulator or securities regulatory authority. - 9.9.
+- 40.13.(1) A designated benchmark administrator must engage a public accountant to provide a limited assurance report on compliance or a reasonable assurance report on compliance, in respect of each designated commodity benchmark it administers, regarding the designated benchmark administrator's - (a) compliance with subsection 5(1) and sections 11 to 13, 40.3, 40.4, 40.6, 40.7, and 40.9 to 40.12, and - (b) following of the methodology applicable to the designated commodity benchmark. - (2) A designated benchmark administrator must ensure an engagement referred to in subsection (1) occurs once every 12 months. - (3) A designated benchmark administrator must, within 10 days of the receipt of a report provided for in subsection (1), publish the report and deliver a copy of the report to the regulator or securities regulatory authority.. - 9.
 This Instrument comes into force on September 27, 2023.